easyuxd/seedsigner-docs/docs/reference/seeds/image-entropy.md

 | 3 | **Live preview frames** | A rolling window of up to **50 frames at 240 × 240**, captured while you aim the camera. |
 | 4 | **The final photograph** | One full-resolution capture at **480 × 480**. |

 Each step hashes the previous digest together with the new data, so the final digest depends on all four.
-But the code's own comment calls the first two "modest entropy".
-The security of this method rests on inputs 3 and 4.

 The resulting 256-bit digest becomes the seed: all 256 bits for a 24-word phrase, or the first 128 bits for a 12-word phrase.
 From there it's the same path as dice.
 A checksum is appended, the bits are split into 11-bit groups, and each group indexes one of the 2,048 BIP-39 words.

 > **Note:** SHA-256 always emits 256 bits, however much data goes in.
 Once 256 bits of genuine unpredictability have gone into the chain, everything beyond that is extraneous.
 It still changes the result, but it can't make the seed harder to attack.
 So 256 bits is a **threshold**, not a score to beat, and a big margin just means the threshold was cleared with room to spare.